Satisfactory Academic Progress Policy

-Any student who fails to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Probation once.
-The Warning period will be the student’s next semester or next period of enrollment at the college.
-The college will communicate the Warning status to the student and inform the student that s/he must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid program at the college.
+Students who fail to meet the minimum satisfactory academic progress standard will be placed on Financial Aid Warning only once during their academic career at the college.
+Students on Warning may continue to receive financial aid for one payment period despite a determination that the student is not maintaining satisfactory academic progress.
+The Warning period will be the student’s next semester or period of enrollment at the college.
+Those students who achieve Satisfactory Progress after a Warning period but fail the academic standards at a later date will have an Unsatisfactory Progress status.
+The college will communicate the Warning status to these students and inform them that they must meet the academic progress standard by the end of the subsequent enrollment period in order to maintain eligibility to participate in the financial aid programs at the college.

-Any student who fails to meet the minimum satisfactory academic progress standard at the end of the Warning Period will become ineligible for the financial aid program at the college.
-The college will communicate the Termination status to the student and inform the student of the available Reinstatement and Appeal Process.
+Students who fail to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible from the financial aid programs at the college.
+The college will communicate a status of Unsatisfactory Progress to students and inform them of the available Reinstatement and Appeal processes.

 A student’s financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
-Reinstatement to the financial aid program may also occur upon a successful appeal by the student (see Appeals Process below.)
+Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).